emberjs/ember.js/README.md

 * From the website repo, run `bundle exec rake build`

-* The website, along with documentation will be built into the `build` directory
+* The website, along with documentation, will be built into the `build` directory